What does is mean to have a drug problem?

 Sometimes recovery from drug problems includes care for other issues that may also be related to using drugs, such as posttraumatic stress, depression, chronic pain, trouble sleeping, irritability, and relationship problems.
 A doctor or therapist can help you identify and treat these issues, which can help the process of recovery.

-Take the next step – Make the connection.
+Take the next step: Make the connection.

 You may be wondering if you have symptoms of drug addiction.
 One way to find out is to take a confidential and anonymous screening.
-This short list of questions won’t be able to tell you for sure whether or not you need treatment for drug addiction, but it may indicate whether it’s a good idea to see a professional for further assessment.
+This short list of questions won’t be able to tell you for sure whether you need treatment for drug addiction, but it may indicate whether it’s a good idea to see a professional for further assessment.

 Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and treatments for treating problems with drug use and find solutions that improve their lives.
-It can be difficult to handle it on your own, so talking to your family and friends can be a first step.
+It can be difficult to handle this issue on your own, so talking to your family and friends can be a first step.
 They may be able to help you find the treatment that is right for you.
 You can also consider connecting with:

-A mental health professional, such as a therapist
+- A mental health professional, such as a therapist

-Your local VA Medical Center or Vet Center: VA specializes in the care and treatment of Veterans and has programs for overcoming drug problems.
+- Your local VA Medical Center or Vet Center.
+VA specializes in the care and treatment of Veterans and has programs for overcoming drug problems.

-A spiritual or religious advisor
+- A spiritual or religious adviser

-VA’s Substance Abuse page
+VA’s Substance Use Page